ajvilleg/learn-flu/README.md

 # learn-flu
-Project to use GISAID data to train models for flu classification and more
+AI project to use GISAID data to train models for flu classification and more